Give a gift to support our hospital

 As we move forward we want to continue to provide rapid funding which will pay for immediate initiatives to help staff and patients get through this crisis.
 To give longer term practical and psychological support we will fund trauma counselling for our front line colleagues.
 We also plan to provide outdoor furniture so staff can take breaks outside, helping improve their wellbeing.
 Some well-deserved thank you events will be organised to show staff how cherished they are and we also want to continue delivering solutions to help support patients while visiting is restricted.

 This pandemic isn’t over – we will stand shoulder to shoulder with our hospital colleagues to help them get through it.
-You can help us continue to make a difference by donating to The Forever Friends Appeal today, or fundraise your way by taking part in My Walk of Life Marathon.
+You can help us continue to make a difference by donating to The Forever Friends Appeal today, or fundraise your way.

 If you would like to help in another way, you can do so by sharing and liking our social media posts and/or send a letter of support for our nurses and doctors.
 We share all letters of support with our hospital colleagues and they really do help keep spirits up during this challenging time.